mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 Check out the [release notes](https://docs.saltstack.com/en/develop/topics/releases/2019.2.0.html#napalm) to before going any further.

-*Note*: If you are not running 2019.2.0 yet, dont' worry, you are covered: all you have to do in order to follow when I'm describing in the steps below, is to copy the files directly from GitHub.
+*Note*: If you are not running 2019.2.0 yet, don't worry, you are covered: all you have to do in order to follow when I'm describing in the steps below, is to copy the files directly from GitHub.
 For example, one of the files required is [napalm_mod.py](https://github.com/saltstack/salt/blob/2019.2/salt/modules/napalm_mod.py).